Skip to content

 2. Environmental causes

-While genetics play a significant role in the onset of ADHD, It is important to note that the environment also may contribute to its development.
+While genetics play a significant role in the onset, it is important to note that the environment also may contribute to its development.

-For instance, prenatal and early childhood exposure to substances including alcohol or tobacco as well as maternal stress during pregnancy or complications during birth may increase the risk of an individual developing ADHD.
+For instance, prenatal and early childhood exposure to substances including alcohol or tobacco as well as maternal stress during pregnancy or complications during birth may increase the risk of developing ADHD.

 Poor nutritional intake and exposure to toxins may also negatively impact a child’s brain development and increase the risk of this disorder.